Ardent boaters throughout Ontario try to extend the boating season as long as they can.

 Avid anglers love Hewescraft features like a live well for storing freshly-caught fish – or for keeping refreshments cold – as well as the under-bow storage.
 A raised gunwale keeps water out of the cockpit, while an easy-drain deck keeps the boat from getting waterlogged during wet weather.

-A ski-bar with two rod holders provides towing abilities, another must-have.
-After all, when entertaining family and friends at the cottage, there is always time for towsports.
+A ski-bar with two rod holders provides towing abilities, another must-have when living on the lakes in Muskoka.
+After all, when entertaining family and friends at the cottage, there is always time for tow sports.

 And you can even sleep in the Hewescraft models that feature a covered hull.
-These come with seats that fold down to make a bed, perfect for a midday rest or a weekend excursion to an island anchorage.
+These come with seats that fold down to make a bed, perfect for a midday rest or a sleepover on the water.
 Added seats toward the stern give the craft additional style and comfort.

-“These boats blend the best of all worlds into one strong and sleek craft,” says David.
+“These boats blend the best of all worlds into one strong and sleek craft,” says Michael.